rdorkadi/three-tier-architecture-eks/README.md

 There is also only limited support on ARM architectures at the moment.

-## Marathon / DCOS

-The manifests for robotshop are in the *DCOS/* directory.
-These manifests were built using a fresh install of DCOS 1.11.0.
-They should work on a vanilla HA or single instance install.

-You may install Instana via the DCOS package manager, instructions are here: https://github.com/dcos/examples/tree/master/instana-agent/1.9

 ## Kubernetes
 You can run Kubernetes locally using [minikube](https://github.com/kubernetes/minikube) or on one of the many cloud providers.